MIRACL Trust RADIUS Setup

 In order to prevent overwriting of your DNS when running the test client, you should also make sure the following settings are made:

-Login with your registered email and use the browser PIN pad or the MIRACL Trust mobile app to generate an OTP:
+Log in with your registered email in the OTP address to generate an OTP:

 Once logged in, download the openvpn config file: